Follow Studio 41Follow us on Facebook

 So the essence of goal setting is to put in your mind exactly what you want to have, break it down into workable chunks and then go out and start achieving.
 One important principle to understand is the concept of NO FAILURE ONLY FEEDBACK.
 To understand this is to understand that you cannot fail at anything.
 Workout a goal, put your outcomes in-place and work on your weekly actions.
 If you do not achieve your weekly actions and therefore do not reach your first outcome, a lot of people give up at this point believing that they have failed.
 Just take this as feedback, remember when this happens you have 2 choices,

 Change the goal to what you now know is more realistic

 Change your weekly commitment to achieving the goal

 So….change something and go again, and again, and again until you finally experience success.
 People put a lot of pressure on themselves to get it right the first time.
 This is unrealistic if you are doing something without ever having done it before.
 True failure is giving up in pursuit of your goal.

-So good-luck, set your goal and don’t look back until you have achieved it.
+So good-luck, set your goal and don’t look back until you have achieved it in 2016.

 Tagged under: Other

 Comments Off on Goal Setting – A Powerful Tool If Done Correctly

 We thought long and hard at Studio41 about what words best described what we do and to be associated with our brand.
 So often people perceive trainers as the ones who stand over you yelling motivational cues as the saliva sprays out of our mouths, demanding that one more rep. What is really interesting to me is to truly understand our job, is to truly understand someones goal (essentially why they are willing to invest in our knowledge and time), and for us to work together to help achieve that.